-A functional induction loop (hearing loop) system that provides a genuine benefit to its users and fulfils all the requirements of the international performance standard consists of 5 main components.
+A functional induction loop system / hearing loop system that provides a genuine benefit to its users and fulfils all the requirements of the international performance standard consists of 5 main components.

-Ampetronic manufacture and supply a complete range of products to satisfy the requirement of these 5 components which are listed below with explanatory notes, if you can’t find what you are looking for or require a bespoke solution please contact us:
+Ampetronic manufacture and supply a complete range of products to satisfy the requirement of these 5 components which are listed below with explanatory notes, if you can’t find what you're looking for or require a bespoke solution please contact us:

 1. An audio source (such as a microphone)